 Some symptoms of a mold allergy are sneezing, itching, a runny nose, eye irritation, a cough, congestion, post-nasal drip and asthma attack.

-When it comes to food allergies, there are some common foods that are known to be the main culprits.
-These include cow’s milk, eggs, peanuts, fish, shellfish, tree nuts (such as cashews or walnuts), wheat and soy.
+When it comes to Asuransi Jiwa Terbaik, there are a few common ones that are known to be major.
+These include cow’s milk, eggs, peanuts, fish, shellfish, tree nuts (such as cashews or walnuts), wheat and soybeans.

-Mild symptoms may include sneezing, a stuffy or runny nose, watery eyes, swelling, a rash, stomach cramps, nausea, vomiting and diarrhea.
-On the other hand, severe symptoms are difficulty breathing, wheezing, hives and dizziness.
+Mild symptoms may include sneezing, stuffy or runny nose, watery eyes, swelling, rash, stomach cramps, nausea, vomiting and diarrhea.
+On the other hand, severe symptoms are difficulty breathing, wheezing, itching and dizziness.

-To prevent allergic reactions, avoid problematic foods even in small amounts.
-Also, when purchasing food at a supermarket or ordering food in a restaurant, check the ingredients thoroughly.
+To prevent allergic reactions, avoid problem foods even in small amounts.
+Also, when buying food at the supermarket or ordering food at a restaurant, check the ingredients thoroughly.